photoprism/photoprism-docs/docs/user-guide/navigate.md

 #### 4. View Button ####

-Click to switch to a different search result view (cards: :material-view-column:, mosaic: :material-view-comfy:, or list: :material-view-list:).
+Choose your preferred view mode by clicking on it (cards: :material-view-column:, mosaic: :material-view-comfy:, or list: :material-view-list:).

 #### 5. Upload Button ####